liviucotfas/ase-2018-sustainability-interferences/readme.md

-Please feel free to contact us at liviu.cotfas at ase .ro for the `NetLogo` source code.
+Please feel free to contact us at liviu.cotfas at ase .ro for further details regarding the paper.

 # Boarding Methods